 The Period of Transition – Letting Go

-Transition is the incredibly challenging, stressful, chaotic state right in the middle of where you are (the old) and where you want to go (the new).
-It’s the rebellious teenager starting to break free of the mold of child so she can build space for adulthood.
-It’s the young grasshopper starting to shed its old skin so it can grow a new one that fits better.
-It’s moving out of your old house and into a newer, better one – that stressful toggling back forth between the two.
-Transition is a natural and inevitable part of life, of change, growing, and evolving.
+Transition is the challenging, chaotic state between where you are (the old) and where you want to go (the new).
+It’s the rebellious teenager breaking free from childhood to make space for adulthood.
+It’s the grasshopper shedding its old skin to grow one that fits better.
+It’s the stressful period of moving between your old house and a newer, better one.
+Transition is a natural and inevitable part of life, change, growth, and evolution.

 Strong Attachments and the Emotional Roller-Coaster

-Over time I came to understand that we hold on tightest to what we feel defines us, provides identity, security, privilege, power, status, love.
-Like a warm blanket, like a protective shield, it feels comfortable and safe to attach and then hold on for dear life.
-That’s why anything that threatens that safety or comfort creates great fear and anger and generates such strong emotions when it’s inevitably time to let go and let change.
+Over time, I came to understand that we hold tightest to what defines us – our identity, security, privilege, power, status, and love.
+Like a warm blanket or protective shield, these attachments feel comfortable and safe.
+That’s why anything threatening that safety creates such fear and anger, generating intense emotions when it’s time to let go and embrace change.
+We can expect the same resistance as a larger human collective during this stage, making Transition the hardest and most emotional of all three stages.

 The Work Ahead – at the Center